-By contrast, the much later African Charter on Human and Peoples' Rights (1981)32 provides expressly in Article 24 that "all peoples shall have the right to a general satisfactory environment favourable to their development".
+By contrast the much later African Charter on Human and Peoples' Rights (1981)32 provides expressly in Article 24 that "all peoples shall have the right to a general satisfactory environment favourable to their development".
 This article has been held to impose obligations on governments to tackle environmental degradation, and promote secure ecologically sustainable development and use of natural resources.33

 Before leaving Article 8 of the European Convention, I should say a word about the lecture in this series last year, given by my colleague Lord Sumption.34 He criticised the Strasbourg court's expansive approach to interpretation, particularly of Article 8-used as he saw it "to reflect its own view of what rights are required in a modern democracy".
 The extension of Article 8 to the protection of the home environment was not one of those singled out by him for criticism.
 Rightly so in my view.
 It is no big step to extend the protection of the home as such, to protection from noise or pollution, which makes normal home life impossible.

 But I feel with respect that his more general criticisms go too far.
 The Strasbourg court is not perfect, any more than any other court, nor are all its decisions beyond criticism.
-That said, the Convention, with the court which administers it, is one of the more remarkable achievements of the post-war world.
-It has developed into a single system of law supervised by a single international court, voluntarily adopted by 47 independent states.
-Most of them 70 years ago were tearing each other apart in war, or 35 years ago were still divided by the Iron Curtain of Communism.
-They brought a wide variety of different legal traditions and perceptions of human rights.
-The court now disposes of over 50,000 cases a year, and gives more than 2,000 substantive judgments, the vast majority uncontroversial in law.
-As Lord Neuberger said recently:
+That said, the Convention, with the court which In 1996 for the first time the International Court of Justice acknowledged the protection of the environment as part of international law.